 Basically, I have two pairs of waders that I use for all fishing.
-The stocking foot waders are great (although mine leak) but the Vass pair are more hard wearing.
+The stocking foot waders are great (although mine leak) but the Vass pair are more hard-wearing.

 Stocking Foot Waders

-Well it has to be said that the stocking foot waders are great until you get a leak lol. incidentally, I have had a fair few pairs of these waders and a few leaks along the way.
+Well, it has to be said that the stocking foot waders are great until you get a leak lol.
+Incidentally, I have had a fair few pairs of these waders and a few leaks along the way.

-One day, I had been down the south coast lure fishing and had been having some great results.
+One day, I had been down the south coast lure fishing and had some great results.
 I had my PB that week and caught a sea trout in the bargain.
 Anyway, I got back home to my girlfriend’s flat and hung my waders in her garden.
 What’s so strange about that?
 You may ask yourselves.

-Well, the next night I travelled all the way back to our productive mark, walked miles and started to fish.
-The minute I entered the water I had this awful cold sensation around my legs.
+Well, the next night, I travelled all the way back to our productive mark, walked miles and started to fish.
+The minute I entered the water, I had this awful cold sensation around my legs.
 My waders had sprung a leak!
-There were no normal leaks the water seemed to be flooding in.
-To cut a long story short some clown had decided to do a Jack the Ripper on my fairly new waders…they were only heading in one direction….the bin.
+There were no normal leaks; the water seemed to be flooding in.
+To cut a long story short, some clown had decided to do a Jack the Ripper on my fairly new waders…they were only heading in one direction….the bin.
 There was no way a puncture repair kit was going to fix them.

 How To Find A Leak In Your Stocking Foot Waders

-Right this is just a couple of simple methods to locate those annoying leaks in your waders.
+Right, these are just a couple of simple methods to locate those annoying leaks in your waders.

 - Make sure your waders are dry then turn your inside out.

 - Get some talcum powder and cover the stocking foot part of your waders.